Projects in Georgia

 Community Economic Development

-Volunteers help individuals and organizations strengthen their capacity to develop sustainable projects, manage their resources, and collaborate with others to achieve their mission and benefit the community.
+Volunteers help individuals and organizations strengthen their capacity to develop sustainable projects, manage their resources, develop their professional skills, and collaborate with others to achieve their mission and benefit the community.
 Volunteers serve in governmental, non-profit, and civil society development organizations, exchanging skills with their counterparts and developing projects based on the local need.
-A special effort is made to place Volunteers in underserved communities and organizations that serve Internally Displaced People, women, youth, and other vulnerable groups.
+A special effort is made to place Volunteers in underserved communities and organizations that serve women, youth, and other vulnerable groups.

 Volunteers conduct activities such as:

-- Trainings for organization members, adults, and youth in Project Design and Management, budgeting, strategic planning, leadership, and financial literacy.
+- Trainings for organization members, adults, and youth in project design and management, budgeting, leadership, digital literacy, English for work, and entrepreneurial behaviors.

-- Developing grant proposal processes, capacity assessments, strategic plans, and public relations materials for organizations.
+- Developing grant proposals, needs and capacity assessments, communications, and public relations materials for organizations.

-Education Volunteers help youth, teachers, and other community members gain access to personal, professional, and academic opportunities through English language learning and critical skills development.
-They are placed in public schools in towns and villages across the country with a focus on reaching geographically remote areas and socially or economically vulnerable populations, including internally displaced persons or ethnic minorities.
+EYE for the Future Program Volunteers are placed in public schools in towns and villages across the country (except Tbilisi) with a focus on reaching geographically remote areas and socially or economically vulnerable populations, including internally displaced persons or ethnic minorities.